Droste History, Family Crest & Coats of Arms

 The surname Droste was first found in Westphalia, where the Droste ancestral home is located.
 The earliest known bearer of the name was Gerhart Drossessere, who was a resident of Schweinheim, Westphalia in 1335.
 The Droste family was instrumental during this early period, playing a major role in the development of medieval Westphalian society.

-Important Dates for the Droste family
+Early History of the Droste family

 This web page shows only a small excerpt of our Droste research.
 Another 130 words (9 lines of text) covering the years 1335, 1420, 1420, 1892, 1826, 1633, 1659, 1781, 1828, 1796, 1868, 1797 and 1848 are included under the topic Early Droste History in all our PDF Extended History products and printed products wherever possible.